Joey Wendle Player Props: Marlins vs. White Sox

-The Miami Marlins, including Joey Wendle (.400 batting average in his past 10 games), battle starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Saturday at 2:10 PM ET.
+The Miami Marlins, including Joey Wendle (.412 on-base percentage in past 10 games, 100 points above season-long percentage), take on starter Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the White Sox.

 Joey Wendle Game Info & Props vs. the White Sox